Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{Double Descent on CIFAR-10 using CNN networks trained with Cross-Entropy.} For this experiment we have trained a sweep of CNN models with widths $[5, 7, 10, 11, 12, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60]$ on CIFAR-10 with batch size 128 using Cross-Entropy loss and SGD optimiser without momentum.
-We use a Cont100 LR Scheduler and a base learning rate 0.01.
-We train our models for at least 500 epochs and stop afterwards either when the model has at most the value of 0.01 for the norm of the gradient, or when it reaches 5000 epochs.
-We train 4 seeds for each run.
+For this experiment, we trained a sweep of CNN models with widths [$5$, $7$, $10$, $11$, $12$, $15$, $20$, $25$, $30$, $35$, $40$, $45$, $50$, $55$, $60$] on CIFAR-10\footnote{CIFAR-10 has 50,000 training samples.} with batch size 128 using Cross-Entropy loss and SGD optimiser without momentum.
+We used a Cont100 LR scheduler (see~\ref{lr-schedulers}) and a base learning rate of 0.01.
+We trained our models for at least 500 epochs and stopped each model when 0.01 gradient norm is reached or when 5000 epochs have passed.
+We trained 4 seeds for each run.
+The theoretical threshold for this scenario is at $n \approx p$, which corresponds to somewhere between CNN 11 (46,915 parameters) and CNN 12 (55,716 parameters).

-\paragraph{Lipschitz evolution in section \ref{lip_const_in_nn}.} For this study we used the same models that we have trained for the Double Descent on MNIST1D using FF ReLU networks trained with Cross-Entropy setting, as well as a CNN model from the Double Descent on CIFAR-10 using CNN networks trained with Cross-Entropy setting.